jadecobra/python_tdd_exercises/source/basic_objects/none.rst

 what is next?
 *************************************************************************************

-so far you have seen
+so far I have seen

 * :ref:`how to make a Python test driven development environment manually`
 * :ref:`what a Python module is<what is a module?>`